polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 separates the information contained in a chain spec into two parts.
 A node can use a `ChainSpec` instance to create a genesis block.

-### The Spec
+### The Client Spec

-The first part of the chain spec, the unfortunately-named `spec`, contains information the node will use to communicate with other parties in the network such as a set of bootnodes, a set of telemetry endpoints to which the node will send data, and human- and machine-readable names for the network to which the node will connect.
+The first part of the chain spec, is the `ClientSpec`.
+The `ClientSpec` contains configuration information used by the Substrate client, the part of the node outside of the runtime.
+Much of this information is used to communicate with other parties in the network such as a set of bootnodes, a set of telemetry endpoints to which the node will send data, and human- and machine-readable names for the network to which the node will connect.
 Many of these items can be overridden by command-line flags, and the values can be changed after the blockchain has been launched.

 > Caution: While all properties in this section can be changed after genesis, nodes will only add
 > peers who use the same `protocolId`.

 ### Extension

-Because the Substrate framework is extensible, it provides a way to customize the chain spec with additional data to configure parts of the node outside of the runtime.
+Because the Substrate framework is extensible, it provides a way to customize the client spec with additional data to configure customized parts of the client.
 One example use case is telling the node about well-known blocks at specific heights, to prevent long range attacks when syncing a new node from genesis.

 ### The Genesis State